Gemma Galgani: Death, canonization and veneration

-After a thorough examination of her life by the Church, Gemma Galgani was beatified on 14 May 1933 and canonized on 2 May 1940.
+After a thorough examination of her life by the Church, Galgani was beatified on 14 May 1933 and canonized on 2 May 1940.
 Galgani's relics are housed at the Sanctuary of Santa Gemma associated with the Passionist monastery in Lucca, Italy.
-Since 1985, her heart is housed in the Santuario de Santa Gema, in Madrid, Spain.
-Gemma Galgani's confessor Germano Ruoppolo wrote a book about her.
+Her bronze effigy atop her tomb was crafted by sculptor Francesco Nagni.
+In 1985, her heart was enshrined in the Santuario de Santa Gema in Madrid, Spain.
+Gemma Galgani's confessor, Germano Ruoppolo, produced her biography.

-The bronze figure on her tomb in Lucca was created by sculptor Francesco Nagni.